-Certified medical assistants are multi-skilled healthcare workers who perform administrative and clinical tasks at hospitals or ambulatory care facilities such as physicians’ offices, and outpatient clinics.
+Certified clinical medical assistants are multi-skilled healthcare workers who perform administrative and clinical tasks at hospitals or ambulatory care facilities such as physicians’ offices, and outpatient clinics.
 It’s a growing field that requires attention to detail and good interpersonal communication skills.

 In addition to a basic understanding of anatomy and physiology, students must master the basics of medical billing, electronic records systems, lab procedures, direct patient care, and pharmacology.

 |Year||Retention Rate||Exam Passage||Job Placement|

 Columbia College requires on-site lab and clinical hours, on campus and at select clinic sites in Missouri and all coursework is conveniently completed online.
 The program requires completion of seven courses, taking less than a year to complete.
-Current program clinical sites are in Columbia, Lake of the Ozarks, and Rolla MO.
+Current program clinical sites are in Columbia and Lake of the Ozarks.

 Completion of the CMA program at Columbia College grants the student a CCMA certificate which can be used in any state.